WatotBantot/WatotBantot/README.md

 ## Hi there 👋
+### I'm a student, I major in `#0969DA` Information Technology 😵‍💫
+- Currently a first year!
+- Coding language: HTML, C++
+> I can code simple things on them, sadly 😔

+Well, I still aspire to be a part of todays generation to create something ground breaking so please!
+Don't hesitate to reach out to me, I probably need your help.

+Thank you for reading!!
 <!--
 **WatotBantot/WatotBantot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.